-Neither Cronus nor \gls{gm} can be computed using a simple closed-form solution and require numerical algorithms.
-As a result, applying them to aggregated parameters in Byzantine \gls{fedavg} is often impractical.
-However, for \gls{fd}, we only need to aggregate predictions, which are of much smaller dimensions, making their computational requirements negligible compared to that of training, see \cref{tab:wallclock-aggregation} in \cref{sec:ablations}.
+Neither \cronus{} nor \gls{gm} can be computed in closed-form and require numerical algorithms.
+Applying them to aggregated parameters in Byzantine \gls{fedavg} can lead to a large computational overhead.
+However, for \gls{fd}, we only aggregate predictions, which are of much smaller dimensions, making their computational requirements negligible compared to training (cf. \cref{tab:wallclock-aggregation}, \cref{sec:ablations}).

-\paragraph{\expdef{}.} Both \gls{gm} and Cronus only use information from the current datapoint $x\in \Dp$.
-To further improve the resilience of \gls{fd}, we propose \expdef{}, which incorporates additional information available to the server from the predictions on other samples \emph{within} each communication round as well as information about the predictions in \emph{past} communication rounds.
+\paragraph{ExpGuard.} Both \gls{gm} and \cronus{} only use information from the current datapoint $x\in \Dp$.
+To further improve the resilience of \gls{fd}, we propose \expguard{}, which incorporates additional information available to the server from the predictions on other samples \emph{within} each communication round as well as information about the predictions in \emph{past} communication rounds.

-\expdef{}, outlined in \cref{alg:exp}, is a meta-algorithm that can be used to enhance any robust aggregation method.
-First, a robust aggregation method \textsc{AGG} is used to compute an outlier score $\sigma_i$ for each client based on its prediction on the whole dataset $\Dp$.
-Then, these outlier scores are used to update the weight $\pti$ for each client based on the exponential weights algorithm \citep{littlestone1994weighted} such that clients with low outlier scores $\sigma_i$ are assigned higher weight and the weight of clients with high outlier scores $\sigma_{i}$ is reduced.
+ExpGuard, outlined in \cref{alg:exp}, is a meta-algorithm that can be used to enhance any robust aggregation method.
+It works as follows: a robust aggregation method \textsc{Agg} is used to compute an outlier score $\sigma_i$ for each client based on its prediction on the whole dataset $\Dp$.
+Then, these outlier scores are used to update the weight $\pt[i]$ for each client based on the exponential weights algorithm \citep{littlestone1994weighted} such that clients with low outlier scores $\sigma_i$ are assigned higher weight and the weight of clients with high outlier scores $\sigma_{i}$ is reduced.